 Contact: Tom Fallon - School Council Coordinator

 A healthy, nutritious diet is essential for growing and active young people.
 Bistro Victoria provides hot and cold meals and light refreshment to the staff and students of Victoria College and our Preparatory School.
-Bistro Victoria is managed by Capsicum Contract Catering, part of JP Restaurants Ltd. Parents can pre-order meals online from a set menu, as well as purchase and load up Wisepay smart cards for College boys to choose and pay for their own food and drink on the day.
+Parents can pre-order meals online from a set menu, as well as purchase and pre-pay smart cards for College boys to choose and pay for their own food and drink on the day.

 Flags and ties

 Our flags and unique ties add to the sense of community here and the spirit of healthy inter-House competition.

 The House flag flying proudly on the east tower of the main College building celebrates something different and special each month: